 Start Block/End Block

 You will be asked to enter a ‘Start Block’ and ‘End Block’.
 These will designate the first and last blocks, or aisles within the selected zone.
-For example if you have six blocks or aisles in your zone identified from A to F then your input would be A (start) and F (end).

 Start Column/End Column

 You are then asked to enter a ‘start column’, ‘column increment’ and ‘end column’.